Academic Policies and Procedures

-Information concerning graduation fees is available in the Tuition and Fee Register, on the School of Public Health website under forms, or may be obtained from the Office of Student and Academic Services.
+Information concerning graduation fees is available in the Tuition and Fee Register, on the University of North Texas website or may be obtained from the Office of Student and Academic Services.
 Students anticipating graduation should consult the Academic Calendar for important dates regarding payment of fees and other graduation requirements.

 A person 65 years of age or older may enroll as an auditor and observer without credit and without payment of an audit fee if space is available and if approved by the instructor.
 Such enrollment entitles the person to library privileges, but not the use of laboratory equipment, supplies, or health/hospital benefits.

 For additional questions, students should contact the Office of Student and Academic Services.

 Regular and punctual class attendance is expected.
 Although, in general, students are graded on intellectual effort and performance, absences may lower the student's grade where class participation is deemed essential by the faculty member.
 In those classes where participation is considered as part of the grade, the instructor should give written notice of the requirement at the beginning of the semester.
 An instructor may request the Registrar to drop a student from a course for lack of participation or one unexcused absence.